+3 [TA3-3] Nuclear Power Plant Flexibility: P. Morilhat, S. Feutry and al., VGB PowerTech Journal 5, 2019

+4 [TA3-4] Digital Twins, a New Step for Long Term Operation of Nuclear Power Plants: C. Varé, P. Morilhat, Engineering Assets and Public Infrastructures in the Age of Digitalization.
+Proceedings of the 13th World Congress on Engineering Asset Management

-There is a need, particularly for assessing nuclear plant components in terms of LTO, to properly quantify, demonstrate and understand levels of conservatism in current integrity assessment methods with a view to revising the guidance and procedures in the member countries.
-Uncertainty factors should be considered and quantified.
-Furthermore, unified European guidance would be a significant advantage.
-The modelling of integrity assessment is important in order to be able to translate the mechanistic understanding to simulation tools assessment procedures to predict theoretical margins for the safe operation of NPPs taking into account structural features, real or postulated flaws, loading conditions and relevant material characteristics including ageing effects.
+There is a need, particularly for assessing nuclear plant components in terms of LTO, to properly quantify, demonstrate and understand levels of conservatism in current structural integrity assessment methodologies.
+This is so that well-founded information can be provided such that member states will be able to revise their guidance and procedures so as to be less conservative while still upholding the necessary basis for providing safe and reliable justifications for operation.
+Unified European guidance in terms of recommended practice (RP) documents, would be a significant advantage.
+In order to properly understand levels of conservatism, detailed micro-mechanistic modelling, supported by relevant experimental data, is often required, particularly when considering degradation (ageing) mechanisms such as irradiation and stress corrosion effects.
+Such mechanistic understanding can subsequently be used to develop and apply simulation tools and assessment procedures to structural components in NPPs in order to demonstrate their safe and reliable operation.
+Such aspects as structural features, real or postulated flaws, appropriate loading conditions and relevant material characteristics including ageing effects need to be properly incorporated of course..
+It is also important that the external and internal hazard safety assessments of a nuclear installation should include an assessment of consequences of the postulated events.

-The objective of TA4 is to improve knowledge and methods in order to ensure high integrity and high performance in the case of internal and external loads, to demonstrate the safety and to increase availability and control the lifetime of SSCs.
-While the integrity assessment principles and approaches relating to SSCs are generally similar (and even pretty much the same) in Europe, some differences in technical details (could be the result of requirements of underlying nuclear design code) persist (see [TA4-1] in case of the reactor pressure vessel).

-With the longer term objective of European harmonization in mind, it is necessary that the differences are fully understood and for the lessons learned from Gen II NPPs to be taken into account when developing and/or revising best practice guidance for the safe operation of SSCs with satisfactory, but not over-conservative safety margins (see [TA4-1] and [TA4-2] as examples).
+The objective of TA4 is to improve knowledge, modelling techniques and methodologies in order to ensure high safety, structural integrity and reliability of NPP components.
+All relevant internal and external loads and material properties need to be included as well as taking full account of through-life ageing (degradation) mechanisms.
+All such knowledge and information is required in order to be able to maximise availability of NPPs and control the lifetime of their SSCs.
+While the integrity assessment principles and approaches relating to SSCs are generally similar in European member states (and indeed worldwide), there are differences in technical details, some of which could stem from differences in the various underlying design codes (see [TA4-1] in relation to the reactor pressure vessel).
+With the longer term objective of European harmonization in mind, it is necessary that the differences in detail are fully understood and for the lessons learned from Gen II NPPs to be considered when developing and/or revising best practice guidance for the safe operation of SSCs with satisfactory, but not over-conservative safety margins (see [TA4-1] and [TA4-2] as examples).

+A plant-specific probabilistic risk assessment should be linked to the deterministic structural analyses of the safety-classified SSCs.

-Figure 4-1: Replacement of a steam generator (Courtesy of EDF).
+Figure X: Replacement of a steam generator (Courtesy of EDF)